-Student Code of Conduct - Related to Alcohol and Drugs:
+Student Code of Conduct - Related to Alcohol and Drugs

-- Administration of Policy: The Dean of Students is the primary office dedicated to enforcing and administering disciplinary action and sanctions. - Monitoring of Policy: The Chief Student Services Officer, Dean of Students, PCC Police Department, and BIT are all key overseers of the policies related to alcohol and other drugs. - Overseer of Administrating Policy: The Chief Student Services Officer in conjunction with the President's office are the key overseers of these policies -Administrative Policies 100, 300 and 800 contain student relevantoperating protocols. - Overseer of Monitoring Policy: The Colorado Community College System Office, the President of the College, all Academic Deans, and the Chief Student Services Officer, all have oversight of the policies in their perspective areas. - Overseer of Discipline Sanction and Adjudication: The Dean of Students is the primary overseer along with all other staff, faculty, and students who report alcohol/drug violations. - Methods used for Enforcement: The responsibility of administering the PCC student discipline system is delegated to the Chief Student Services Office through the Dean of Students.
-The Chief Student Services Officer through the Dean of Students may delegate authority to other groups or individuals for handling violations of the College Student Code of Conduct.
+- Administration of Policy: The Dean of Students is the primary office dedicated to enforcing and administering disciplinary action and sanctions. - Monitoring of Policy: The Vice President of Student Success, Dean of Students, and PCC Police Department are all key overseers of the policies related to alcohol and other drugs. - Overseer of Administrating Policy: The Vice President of Student Success in conjunction with the President's office are the key overseers of these policies -Administrative Policies 100, 300 and 800 contain student relevant operating protocols. - Overseer of Monitoring Policy: The Colorado Community College System Office, the President of the College, all Academic Deans, and the Vice President of Student Success, all have oversight of the policies in their perspective areas. - Overseer of Discipline Sanction and Adjudication: The Dean of Students is the primary overseer along with all other staff, faculty, and students who report alcohol/drug violations. - Methods used for Enforcement: The responsibility of administering the PCC student discipline system is delegated to the Vice President of Student Success through the Dean of Students.
+The Vice President of Student Success through the Dean of Students may delegate authority to other groups or individuals for handling violations of the College Student Code of Conduct.
 The College attempts to resolve all cases at the lowest level possible, and all discipline related activities are monitored by a central administrative authority to ensure fairness and consistency.
-Therefore, all disciplinary proceedings and sanctions imposed by any designated discipline officer will be reported to the Chief Student Services Office through the Dean of Students or designee for record-keeping and documentation.
+Therefore, all disciplinary proceedings and sanctions imposed by any designated discipline officer will be reported to the Vice President of Student Success through the Dean of Students or designee for record-keeping and documentation.

 When a case is not resolved at the lowest possible level, other persons may become involved in the discipline process.
 The intent of College is to afford timely due process in a fair and equitable manner.
-The following procedures summarize the process for all disciplinary cases which are a reflection of student behavior.
+The following procedures summarize the process for all disciplinary cases which reflect student behavior.
 Included in such behaviors are allegations of Academic Dishonesty.
 Any member of the College community may file a complaint or charges against any student for proscribed conduct, misconduct, or violations, hereby referred to as misconduct.
-Charges shall be prepared in writing and submitted to the Chief Students Services Office through the Dean of Students.
+Charges shall be prepared in writing and submitted to the Office of the Vice President of Student Success through the Dean of Students.
 Any charge should be submitted as soon as possible after the event takes place.
 College disciplinary proceedings may be instituted against a student charged with a violation of a law if the violation occurred at the College or College-sanctioned event or was of such a nature as to impact the educational mission of the College, and a violation of the College's Student Code of Conduct.